arachnetech/homebridge-mqttthing/README.md

     "username": "<username for MQTT (optional)>",
     "password": "<password for MQTT (optional)>",
     "caption": "<label (optional)>",
-    "topics":
+    "logMqtt": "true to enable logging of MQTT messages sent and received for this accessory", "topics":
     {
         "getName": 	        "<topic to get the name>"